 Mountain Gorilla Facts

-A silverback is the leader of a Gorilla group, and in charge of the females, offspring’s, black backs leading them in their day to day life.
+Facts about Mountain Gorillas is that A silver back is the leader of a Gorilla group, and in charge of the females, offspring’s, black backs leading them in their day to day life.
 The hair of a silverback is grayish in color as it ages

 Mountain Gorillas share 98% DNA with the human race.